-The government has announced that it intends to bring in legislation that will see new tough laws written into the statute book specifically designed to crack down on, some say, the scourge of modern pop music widely known as Boy Bands.
+The government has announced that it intends to bring in legislation that will see a wide ranging crack down on, what some say, is the scourge of modern pop music.
+Boy Bands.

-It’s understood that pressure has been building now for some time, with loud calls for regulation of the genre ever since JLS began featuring heavily in the charts, but the final straw appears to have been when Rak-Su won last year’s X Factor.
+It’s understood that pressure has been building now for some time, with loud calls for regulation of the genre ever since JLS began featuring heavily in the charts, but pressure started building steadily to breaking point when Rak-Su won X Factor.

 Meanwhile Louis Walsh, a high-profile collaborator with Cowell, is believed to have gone into hiding after it was revealed a warrant has been issued for his arrest for historical crimes against music, specifically after he put together Westlife and inflicted their third-rate karaoke rubbish on the nation.